tonysla/Imbalanced-classification_caret_package/README.md

             No  84  21
             Yes 13  80

-Sensitivity & specificity for the balanced version
+Accuracy, sensitivity & specificity for the balanced version

         Accuracy : 0.8283
         Sensitivity : 0.8660